 The NATO Security Force Assistance Centre of Excellence (NATO SFA COE) is located in the building “Villa” within the Infantry school barracks in Cesano di Roma, led by a Director with the rank of Colonel, assisted by a Deputy Director and a Chief of Staff who has at his direct dependencies a Plans and Ops section and 4 departments corresponding to the 4 pillars of the NATO transformation:

-– Lessons Learned.
+– Analysis and Lessons Learned.

 In particular the Plans and Ops section gives advice to the NATO SFA COE COS for interacting with NATO bodies and International Organizations (UN, EAS, DPKO) and it coordinates with the ACT TNB for the development of the Program of Work.
 The section contributes to the growth of the Centre’s external cooperation with the main stakeholders.

-Lessons Learned Branch analyzes and studies Lesson learned (LL) and Best Practices (BP); disseminates, shares and publishes LL; works in close cooperation with the Joint Analysis Lesson Learned Centre in Lisbon .
+Analysis and Lessons Learned Branch analyzes and studies Lesson learned (LL) and Best Practices (BP); disseminates, shares and publishes LL; works in close cooperation with the Joint Analysis Lesson Learned Centre in Lisbon .
 In the CA & GA Section, the Gender expert gives advice on how to integrate international framework and guidelines concerning gender in military processes, procedures and products, assesses risks and occurrence of Conflict Related Sexual and Gender Based Violence and recommends actions and gives support to the Educational and Training branch in Gender perspective.

-Training & Education Branch provides education and training on site at the NATO SFA COE, instructors and Mobile Education and Training Teams (METT), develops and delivers courses, workshops, seminars, supporting NATO SFA operations and training, NATO courses accredited.
+Education and Training Branch provides education and training on site at the NATO SFA COE, instructors and Mobile Education and Training Teams (METT), develops and delivers courses, workshops, seminars, supporting NATO SFA operations and training, NATO courses accredited.
 A psychology provides expertise for the selection and for defining the figures/positions of the personnel dedicated to SFA activities, in order to give support in the planning of educational programs and in the doctrine matters, to support the doctrine branch in defining the characteristics of the SFA operator.